Bio & Links

 Editor-in-Chief of DoveTales, An International Journal of the Arts from 2013-2022, Carmel Mawle now serves as Managing Editor of Panhandle Creek Press, publishing life stories and lifting unique voices into our collective body of literature.

-Twice nominated for the Pushcart Prize, her short stories, essays and poetry have been published in literary journals and anthologies, including Smokelong Quarterly, KNOTS Literary Magazine, Shake The Tree Anthology, Mom Egg Review, Lucid Moose Lit, Hive Avenue Literary Journal, and others.
+Twice nominated for the Pushcart Prize, her short stories, essays and poetry have been published in literary journals and anthologies, including VOX Populi, Cutthroat, A Journal of the Arts, Smokelong Quarterly, KNOTS Literary Magazine, Literary Mama, Lucid Moose Lit, Hive Avenue Literary Journal, and others.
 Carmel’s short story, “Heading South,” earned Honorable Mention in the 2022 Rick DeMarinis Short Story Prize, and was published by Cutthroat, A Journal of the Arts.
 Her poem, “Enough,” is forthcoming in HerWords, a publication of Black Mountain Press.

-Carmel writes from her cabin in the Colorado Rockies, where she lives at 8750′ elevation with her husband and Max, a 10 lb. mountain dog.
+Carmel lives in the Colorado Rockies at 8750′ elevation with her husband and Max, a 10 lb. mountain dog.
 They are building a literary home for readings and workshops in the Rocky Mountains, a place where writers can draw inspiration from the natural world.
+She founded and serves as Managing Editor of Panhandle Creek Press and provides manuscript preparation, page layout, editing services through Panhandle Creek Publishing.
+Carmel leads a weekly writers group in Fort Collins, encouraging writers to share their work through readings and community events.
+She’s currently working on a novel set in a fictional Colorado mountain town.

 Explore My Work